OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 About the wine:

 What aromatic complexity!
 Salty, herbaceous notes blend with aromas of pineapple, dried lemon, beeswax, and mango pit.
-This medium-bodied wine is fresh and harmonious, with deliciously interwoven honey notes and a minerality that lingers and intensifies before a long, elegant finish.
+This medium-bodied wine is fresh and harmonious, with deliciously interwoven notes of honey and a minerality that lingers and intensifies before a long, elegant finish.
 Made from grapes grown using biodynamic methods and certified by Respekt.
 Enjoy now or celller.
 Screw cap.

 Falstaff